-TABLE 5-22A System Alternatives Environmental Impact Comparison Summary: Inland Waterways Geomorphology and Sediments
+System Alternatives Environmental Impact Comparison Summary: Inland Waterways Geomorphology and Sediments

-Water Supply Alternative Water Return Alternative Geomorphology and Sediments Lake Michigan (City of Milwaukee) Underwood Creek to Lake Michigan No adverse impact Lake Michigan (City of Oak Creek) Underwood Creek to Lake Michigan No adverse impact Lake Michigan (City of Racine) Underwood Creek to Lake Michigan No adverse impact
+Water Supply Alternative Water Return Alternative Geomorphology and Sediments Lake Michigan (City of Oak Creek) Alignment 2 Root River to Lake Michigan Alignment 2 No adverse impact

 For Table 5-32A, the number of temporary and permanent wetland acres from the water supply alternative was added to the number of temporary and permanent wetland acres from the water return alternative to define the system alternative impact.
 This is a conservative approach because water supply and return flow routes share some common corridors, which would cause actual impacts to be less.
 Slight variations exist between alternatives due to rounding.